hitobito/development/README.md

 Start the terminal within VSCode.

-Well donne!
+:sparkles: Well donne!
 You are set to follow the instructions of section _[Preparation][preparation]_, using the Ubuntu session within the VSCode terminal.

 [vs_code]: https://code.visualstudio.com/download
 [preparation]: #preparation